-It was a big year for so-called “marketing clouds” in 2019 when it comes to customer data platforms.
+It was a big year for the so-called “marketing clouds” in 2019, when it comes to customer data platforms (CDPs).

 After going on the record repeatedly with their own versions of “CDPs are a passing fad” (that particular one was from Salesforce Marketing Cloud President Bob Stutz who is — ahem — no longer the president of SFMC), lo and behold, Adobe, Salesforce, Oracle, and SAP all announced they’d be adding a CDP to their expansive offerings in the near future.

 (We offered our commentary on that in early 2019.)

 In the months since the announcements, some of these solutions have launched and reflect the strengths each of the providers has long built their whole service cloud proposition on top of: Adobe’s emphasis is on digital marketing, Salesforce’s focus is on “CRM 5.0,” and Oracle’s — well, TBD.

 On the one hand, it’s refreshing to have these cloud vendors admit that their unified value proposition was always technology’s version of lipstick on a pig: a semi-consistent user interface with a massive IT project behind every integration.

 We’ll be the first to admit: These vendors pushed for an ambition of an integrated marketing solution that had an enormous impact about how we think about buying, assembling, and managing marketing technology stacks.

 But (there’s always a “but”) they’ve failed at it time and again, most recently with DMPs.